sharax/crowds/data/tasks/Country_Currency/README.txt

 Task: Identify the currency of a country

 Detailed Description:
 	You will be given a series of multiple choice questions.
-For each question you will be shown a picture of a nation’s currency and asked to identify the nation to which the currency belongs to.
+For each question you will be shown a picture of a nation’s currency and asked to identify the nation to which the currency belongs.

 Input type:
 	Image of the country’s currency note.
 For validity of the experiment, we have blurred parts of the image of the currency note that has the country’s name written on it